mitchpaulus/neobem/doc/tutorials.md

 if <expression> then <expression> else <expression>
 ```

-The `else` is required because there must always be a result.
+The `else`{.bemp} is required because there must always be a result.

 For this tutorial, let's use logic to determine which template we want to
 use for a given fan.